top of page

 ~ Peter Levine

-In a stark, empty, and unfamiliar space, with nothing to do and nothing to distract yourself with, the building blocks of your nervous system, your survival patterns, and your safety strategies show themselves more clearly.
+In a stark, empty, and unfamiliar space, with nothing to do and nowhere to go, the building blocks of your nervous system, your survival patterns, and your safety strategies show themselves more clearly.

 The darkness often reveals you to you.